emyca/Spring-Boot-Foto-Kit/README.md

 # Foto Kit

-This is only Spring Boot demo app.
+This is Spring Boot demo app.
 It demonstrates data manipulation, CRUD operations, file uploading to external server.
 The app is assumed to be run on a standalone Apache Tomcat (Tomcat) server.
+This demo app is only for demonstration and/or educational purposes.

 ### Techstack